ihmccreery/ihmccreery.github.io/about/index.md

 My name is Isaac Hollander McCreery.
 Most people call me Ike.

-I am a scholar, activist, and software engineer.
-I recently graduated from Oberlin College in Oberlin, OH, and I now work at Google as a software engineer on [Kubernetes](http://kubernetes.io/) [1].
+I am a community organizer, scholar, and ex-software engineer.
+I recently graduated from Oberlin College in Oberlin, OH, and I most recently worked work at Google as a software engineer on [Kubernetes](http://kubernetes.io/) [1].
 My research interests lie primarily at the convergence of the social and formal sciences.
-Most recently, I have worked as a Data Science Fellow at the University of Chicago.
+Two years ago, I worked as a Data Science Fellow at the University of Chicago.
 You can find my resume [here]({{ site.baseurl }}/isaac_hollander_mccreery_resume.pdf).

-Outside of work, I like being outside and using my body.
+Outside of work, I like using my mind, heart, and body.
 I love meeting people, and I enjoy philosophical discussion but for the most part don't like small talk [2].
-I wish I read more, and often trust friends who are more bookworms than I am to fill me in on what they're learning.
+I've started reading more, an long-time dream of mine, though I still often trust friends who are more bookworms than I am to fill me in on what they're learning.

+### Organizing and activism

+Primarily, I am a member-organizer with the Seattle chapter of [Resource Generation](http://resourcegeneration.org/).
+I grew up with some wealth privilege and quite a bit of class privilege, and I'm excited to be working with others of similar backgrounds to develop skills and community around leveraging wealth and class privilege for economic and racial justice.
+I also organize with [CARW](https://carw.org/).

 ### Research Interests